iankelk/iankelk.github.io/blog/2023-12-19-linear/index.md

   caption="Generated with OpenAI DALL-E 3 and edited by author."
 />

-Here are three different responses it gives to the prompt, all showing that asking it to be silly can introduce variety into the answers it gives.
+I gave it this prompt three times into three new chats, and it gave three completely different responses.
+They all illustrate that asking it to be silly introduces variety into the answers it gives.

 <ChatConversation
   conversation={[
     { speaker: 'user', text: 'A shark and an octopus are arguing over which one of them evolved from dinosaurs.
 The octopus decides to be ridiculous.
 What is the third thing the octopus says?' }, { speaker: 'chatbot', text: 'In this imaginative scenario, the octopus, eager to outdo the shark in their debate about evolution, might make an absurd and whimsical claim like, "Thirdly, I must be the true descendant of dinosaurs because I can play the piano with eight arms, a skill clearly inherited from the musical velociraptors of ancient times!"
+This statement combines humor, absurdity, and a playful twist on evolutionary theory.' }, ]}
+  userAvatar="/img/userAvatar.jpeg"
+  chatbotAvatar="/img/chatbotAvatar.jpeg"
+/>
+---
+<ChatConversation
+  conversation={[
-This statement combines humor, absurdity, and a playful twist on evolutionary theory.' }, { speaker: 'chatbot', text: 'The third thing the octopus might say in this whimsical and ridiculous argument with the shark about their evolutionary origins from dinosaurs could be: "And thirdly, it\'s clear that we octopuses are the true descendants of dinosaurs because we can juggle eight coconuts at once, a skill obviously inherited from the multitasking T-Rex!"' }, { speaker: 'chatbot', text: 'The third thing the octopus might say in its ridiculous argument could be, "Well, if you think about it, dinosaurs were just really big chickens, and since I can change color and chickens can\'t, I\'m obviously the more evolved one here!"' }, ]}
+    { speaker: 'chatbot', text: 'The third thing the octopus might say in this whimsical and ridiculous argument with the shark about their evolutionary origins from dinosaurs could be: "And thirdly, it\'s clear that we octopuses are the true descendants of dinosaurs because we can juggle eight coconuts at once, a skill obviously inherited from the multitasking T-Rex!"' }, ]}
+  userAvatar="/img/userAvatar.jpeg"
+  chatbotAvatar="/img/chatbotAvatar.jpeg"
+/>
+---
+<ChatConversation
+  conversation={[
+    { speaker: 'chatbot', text: 'The third thing the octopus might say in its ridiculous argument could be, "Well, if you think about it, dinosaurs were just really big chickens, and since I can change color and chickens can\'t, I\'m obviously the more evolved one here!"' }, ]}
   userAvatar="/img/userAvatar.jpeg"